MeganBlazevic/supervised-machine-learning-challenge/README.md

 ## My Challenges
 Once I got the flow, this module, was straight forward; as I had to just fit the numbers.
 This modeling is easy, once you have your X and Y determined.

 My struggles are choosing the random state number; which I believe doesn't make much of a difference.
 Along with assigning the max-iter for the logistic regression and the n-estimator for the random forest classifer.
-I chose larger numbers for this as my data set contraing more than 77K rows of data.
+I choose larger numbers for this as my data set contraing more than 77K rows of data.